GaryLiuLondon/DataCleaningProject/CodeBook.md

 levels(data$activity)<-activities$activity
 ```

+7.Appropriately labels the data set with descriptive variable names.

+This is not necessary, as this step has been done during data reading using col.names.

-7.Generate a tidy dataset to include average value of each variable for each activity of each subject
+8.Generate a tidy dataset to include average value of each variable for each activity of each subject

 ```r